 #4 – I only need One Cash Flow and it better be compiled manually.

 Usually, as companies work through the close cycle, the cash flow is one of the last financial statements to be generated and can sometimes be a manual and tedious effort to compile all the necessary data.
 Not to mention the work required if it’s not just one cash flow that’s required, but many.
 Perhaps individual cash flows by company or groups of legal entities, plus the consolidated version?
 Maybe it’s not just a GAAP cash flow that needs to be generated, but a management format and even a different version that needs to be submitted to a corporate parent?
 The cash flow is a complex statement and all of these flavors take time to compile the data and verify the accuracy.

 With a consolidation system in place, automation can be built to handle the generation of certain aspects of the cash flow.
 Standard rules and logic can be defined to take changes in certain balance sheet accounts and post them to the cash flow lines.
 Input templates can also be built to capture any manual adjustments needed.
 All of this occurring at the lowest level defined in the system, so it can be reported by single entity, groups of entities or consolidated.
 Then as data changes, the cash flow logic can be re-run to generate an updated version without having to recompile all the data, saving time and effort.

-If you want to learn how you can automate your cash flow for a faster close cycle, join us for a live webinar on April 26.
+If you want to learn how you can automate your cash flow for a faster close cycle, view our on-demand video for tips and tricks.